Sonesta Charlotte Executive Park

 - You must describe yourself, your situation and your experiences with Scrum.
 We will give you more details about this.

 - You must give a preliminary evaluation of yourself across all Learning Objectives.
-You must assess what “skill” you have for each LO.
+You must provide what evidence you can that you have skill in each Learning Objective (or not, maybe, in some of them).
 We will provide more details on this.
 The course will help you with this.

 Registration and Fees